niketbhatt2002/generative-ai-project-with-azure-machine-learning/README.md

-# Fine-Tuning T5-small for Text Summarization
+# Fine-Tuning T5-small for Text Summarization.

 This project fine-tunes the `t5-small` transformer model on the **XSum** dataset for text summarization tasks.
 It involves loading a dataset, preprocessing, training the model, saving the fine-tuned model, and evaluating its performance.